calabash/calabash-ios-example/README.md

 | [iOS Smoke Test App](https://github.com/calabash/ios-smoke-test-app) | Demonstrates advanced features, setups, and workflows|
 | [iOS WebView Test App](https://github.com/calabash/ios-webview-test-app) | Demonstrates how to interact with UIWebView and WKWebView|
 | [Getting Help](https://github.com/calabash/calabash-ios/wiki) | The Calabash iOS Wiki |

+### Where are the .app and .ipa?

+This project includes a [Run Phase build script](https://github.com/calabash/calabash-ios-example/blob/master/bin/xcode-build-phase/stage-LPSimpleExample-products.sh) that copies binaries built by Xcode to a local `Products/` directory - this is the same directory that the [make rules](https://github.com/calabash/calabash-ios-example/blob/master/Makefile) stage their build products.
+We encourage you to use this technique to ensure that you are always testing the most recent build of your app - whether it was built with Xcode or from the command line.

 ## Troubleshooting